-Children's use of digital media has increased dramatically, and begins earlier in childhood.
+Children's Vision and Screen Time Children's use of digital media has increased dramatically, and begins earlier in childhood.
 High screen time use in children is associated with a risk for obesity, poorer school performance, poorer sleep quality, risky behaviours in older children, as well as delays in critical cognition, learning and social skills in younger children.
 The following steps outline recommendations for safe use of electronic screens for children.

-Limit screen time

-TELEVISION • COMPUTERS • TABLETS • SMARTPHONES • VIDEO GAMES
+Limit screen time TELEVISION · COMPUTERS · TABLETS · SMARTPHONES · VIDEO GAMES

-None, with the possible exception of live video-chatting (e.g., Skype, Facetime) with parental support, due to its potential for social development.
+0-2 yrs INFANTS AND TODDLERS None, with the possible exception of live video-chatting (e.g., Skype, Face-Time) with parental support, due to its potential for social development.

-No more than one hour per day of age-appropriate, educational, and supervised viewing.
+2-5 yrs PRESCHOOL CHILDREN No more than one hour per day of age-appropriate, educational, and supervised viewing.

-two hours per day

-of recreational screen

-time.
-Individual screen

-time plans should be

-based on development

-and needs.

-Ideally, no more than

-Take a break from the screen every 30-60 minutes
+5-18 yrs SCHOOL AGE CHILDREN Ideally, no more than two hours per day of recreational screen time.
+Individual screen time plans should be based on development and needs.
+Take a break from the screen every 30-60 minutes comfortable viewing position as needed.
+Make sure that there is no glare or reflection on the screen.
+Avoid using a screen one hour before bedtime

-Breaks should include whole-body physical activity.
+Breaks should include wholebody physical activity.
 Encourage outdoor activity over screen time

 Increased prevalence or progression of myopia (nearsightedness) has been linked with children spending fewer hours outdoors.

-Position the computer to avoid eye strain

-For computers, place the top of the display at the child's eye level, and then allow them to move the screen down into a comfortable viewing position as needed.
-Make sure that there is no glare or reflection on the screen.
+Position the computer to avoid eye strain For computers, place the top of the display at the child's eye level, and then allow them to move the screen down into a